-This course provides an in-depth study of this foundational book of origins.
-Special focus is given to interpreting the accounts of creation, fall, flood, and the rest of the primeval history, in view of challenges to their historicity and the need for a discerning appreciation of the findings of science.
-We explore the redemptive-historical theology of the book, highlighting the promises, the patriarchal covenants, and their Christological significance.
-Prerequisite: BTS 111 or permission of the instructor.
-(3 credits)
+This course provides an in-depth study of the Bible's foundational book, in its context as the first part of the Mosaic Torah.
+Torah means instruction, and this Torah provides the framework for the Bible's instruction in the nature of God, the way of faith in the promise, and how to walk before God as his people.
+Special focus is given to interpreting the accounts of creation, fall, flood, and the rest of the primeval history, in view of challenges to their historicity as well as the need to explore general revelation through science.
+Most of all, we discover the many ways that the redemptive-historical theology of Genesis and Torah leads us to the goal of God's covenantal purposes in Jesus Christ.
+Prerequisite: BTS 301 or permission of the instructor.
+(4 credits)